indrabasak/indrabasak.github.io/_posts/2017-09-01-anatomy-of-a-bug.md

 	at com.netflix.zuul.ZuulFilter.runFilter(ZuulFilter.java:112)
 ```

-While comparing the thread usage of the uresponsive service with an unaffected Zuul service, it was noticed that
+While comparing the thread usage of the unresponsive service with an unaffected Zuul service, it was noticed that
  the live thread usage of the latter was substantially lower.
 The unaffected service had 88 live and 63 daemon threads
  compared to 285 live and 68 daemon threads for the unresponsive one.